If you want to know how to build muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 Or use dumbbells with your palms turned in and elbows moved closer to your body (this one simple tweak is often enough to get rid of shoulder pain almost instantly).

 And don’t worry if you can’t squat “ass-to-ankles” without losing the arch in your lower back.
 Squatting to parallel, or even slightly above parallel, is good enough.
+If you don’t like squats, exercises like the leg press or Bulgarian split squat can be used to train your lower body.

 Building muscle after 40 doesn’t require that you train through a full range of motion, especially if doing so causes you pain.